hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_virtual_instance.html.markdown

 A `database_server_configuration` block supports the following:

-* `instance_count` - (Optional) The number of instances for the Database Server.
+* `instance_count` - (Required) The number of instances for the Database Server.
 Changing this forces a new resource to be created.

-* `database_type` - (Optional) The database type for the Database Server.
+* `subnet_id` - (Required) The resource ID of the Subnet for the Database Server.
 Changing this forces a new resource to be created.

-* `disk_volume_configuration` - (Optional) One or more `disk_volume_configuration` blocks as defined below.
+* `virtual_machine_configuration` - (Required) A `virtual_machine_configuration` block as defined below.
 Changing this forces a new resource to be created.

-* `subnet_id` - (Optional) The resource ID of the Subnet for the Database Server.
+* `database_type` - (Optional) The database type for the Database Server.
+Possible values are `DB2` and `HANA`.
 Changing this forces a new resource to be created.

-* `virtual_machine_configuration` - (Optional) A `virtual_machine_configuration` block as defined below.
+* `disk_volume_configuration` - (Optional) One or more `disk_volume_configuration` blocks as defined below.
 Changing this forces a new resource to be created.

 ---